 On the same show, Bret Hart would win the King of the Ring tournament after defeating Razor Ramon in the first round, Mr. Perfect in the second, and Bam Bam Bigelow in the final.
 Hart put on three mini classics on one night.
-Each of his matches showed how talented “The Hitman” was, and crowd reactions displayed how popular the Canadian hero had become.
+His matches showed how talented "The Hitman" was, and crowd reactions displayed how popular the Canadian hero had become.
 Bret’s display of skill in this event quickly made this the most watchable WWF pay-per-view of 1993 and is well worth revisiting.

-Luger, making his WWF debut as “The Narcissist” at the 1993 Royal Rumble, arrived at the visually striking location for The Body Slam Challenge, showing no signs of his arrogant on-screen persona.
+Luger, making his WWF debut as "The Narcissist" at the 1993 Royal Rumble, arrived at the visually striking location for The Body Slam Challenge, showing no signs of his arrogant on-screen persona.
 Instead, he stepped out of a helicopter and onto the hot deck of the battleship USS Intrepid wearing jeans and a flashy American flag shirt.
-In quite a spectacular moment, Luger slammed the now 565lbs Yokozuna and instantly started to garner cheers as opposed to the Narcissist’s standard boos.
+In quite a spectacular moment, Luger slammed the now 565lbs Yokozuna and instantly started to garner cheers instead of the Narcissist’s standard boos.
 After a lengthy and costly promotional campaign, Luger was now the next challenger to Anoa’i and his title.

 Lex Luger and Yokozuna Feud